-Former Trump Aide Announces He Won’t Testify Before Mueller Grand Jury
+Former Trump Aide Vows to Fight Mueller Subpoena in Bizarre Media Blitz

 In any case, Nunberg wasn’t done with his media blitz.
 He proceeded to call Spectrum News NY1 and call Sarah Huckabee Sanders a “fat slob.”

-The Daily Beast reported that three close friends of Nunberg’s worried that he had been drinking before his television appearances.
+After the Daily Beast reported that three close friends of Nunberg’s worried that he had been drinking before his television appearances, Erin Burnett confronted him about his sobriety on-air.

-Note: This post was updated to include additional media appearances by Nunberg.
+The White House tried to downplay Nunberg’s significance, and reiterated that there was “no collusion” between the Trump campaign and Russia.
+“He hasn’t worked at the White House, so I certainly can’t speak to him or the lack of knowledge that he clearly has,” said Sarah Huckabee Sanders.

+And Donald Trump Jr. liked the idea that the media was to blame: